rhaiscript/book/src/language/blobs.md

 BLOB's (**B**inary **L**arge **OB**jects), used to hold packed arrays of bytes, have built-in support in Rhai.

-A BLOB has no literal representation, but is created via the `blob` function.
+A BLOB has no literal representation, but is created via the `blob` function, or simply returned as the result of a function call (e.g. `generate_thumbnail_image` that generates a thumbnail version of a large image as a BLOB).

 All items stored in a BLOB are bytes (i.e. `u8`) and the BLOB can freely grow or shrink with bytes added or removed.